jmwalchessen/jmwalchessen.github.io/_pages/cv.md

 * BS in Mathematics, BA in Statistics with honors, Minor in Computer Science, University of Chicago (2016-2020)

 ## Professional experience
-*Associate Research Fellow, University of Wollongong (May 2024 - January 2025)
+* Associate Research Fellow, University of Wollongong (May 2024 - January 2025)
   * Supervisor: Andrew Zammit--Mangion
 * Visiting PhD student, King Abdullah University of Science and Technology (KAUST) (November 2024)
   * Supervisor: Raphaël Huser

+## Awards
+* ENVR Student Paper Award Winner 2024
+  * The paper Neural Likelihood Surfaces was selected as one of two winning papers in the annual ENVR student paper competition.
+* Oral Presentation Award, Spatial Statistics Conference 2023
+  * Determined by popular vote for a talk on the paper Neural Likelihood Surfaces

 ## Teaching Experience